DonsRepo/FormPal/README.md

 ========

-This algorithm compares a user's ideal exercise motion to any new motion, giving them feedback if they've deviated from the ideal motion.
+This algorithm compares a user's ideal exercise motion to any new motion, giving them feedback if they've deviated from it.
 The project uses a Texas Instruments TM4C123GXL microcontroller and an Invensense 9150 IMU communicating via I^2^C protocol.
-It is intuitive and simple to use, requiring motion and the TM4C's onboard button and RGB LEDs for communication to/from the user.
-It is intended primarily for upper body exercises because they have higher prevalence of injury.[^1]
+It is intuitive and simple to use; the only user inputs are motion + the TM4C's onboard button and RGB LEDs.
+It was evaluated primarily for upper body exercises because they have higher prevalence of injury.[^1]

 This project was motivated by experience weight training in the gym and dealing with the inevitable injuries that occur from it.
-Research showed that weightlifting injuries primarily occur when people are tired, because they lose proper exercise technique or "form".[^2] There exists a need for an intuitive tool to give external feedback to weightlifters when they are deviating from the proper form, so they can rest and avoid injury.
-Features of exercise motion such as yaw, pitch, roll and acceleration can be extracted to determine whether the user is at risk or not.
+LIterature review and experience showed that weightlifting injuries primarily occur when people are tired, because they lose proper exercise technique or "form".[^2] There exists a need for an intuitive tool to give external feedback to gym goers when they are deviating from the proper form, so they can rest and avoid injury.
+Features of exercise motion such as yaw, pitch, roll and acceleration can be extracted by a microcontroller to determine whether the user is at risk or not.
 Testing with a bench press exercise found that the device was most effective when placed on the back of the hand, suggesting that this device could be combined with a weightlifting glove for commercialization.